yzhang18/RNA-SeqEZPZ-NF/README.md

+# RNA-SeqEZPZ-NF
-# RNA-SeqEZPZ-NF: Nextflow Pipeline for RNA-SeqEZPZ
+## Nextflow Pipeline for RNA-SeqEZPZ
-## - A Point-and-Click Pipeline for Comprehensive Transcriptomics Analysis with Interactive Visualizations
+### A Point-and-Click Pipeline for Comprehensive Transcriptomics Analysis with Interactive Visualizations
 <br />
 <br />